SavvasKia/Online-Delivery-Web-Aplication/README.md

-# Online Delivery Web Aplication
+# Online Delivery Web Application

 The idea is to build a simple online ordering system.